 Associate's Degree Programs

 At the Metropolitan School of Professional Studies, we are passionate about helping adults pursue their education while balancing the pressures of work and family life.
 MSPS accepts applications on a rolling basis.
 Students may start a program in any semester.
-Apply now for Spring, classes start January 9th, 2017.
+Apply now for Fall, classes start August 28th, 2017.

 New Academic Program: Paralegal Studies